I am looking for candles.

 Coming into a dark cabin and lighting the six kerosene lamps, one by one, reminds me of that.
 The room is pitch dark, groping into the table and knocking against the chairs dark.
 You have to light the first lamp by feel.
 You cup the fragile glass chimney and ease it from the base, and turn hold the match to the wick, and turn the knob to adjust it so the flame won't flicker and smoke.

 And when you have lighted five lamps, you will be able to see a foot or two of the table top.
 You may have enough light to read by.
-You have pushed the dark backward a few inches at a time, and it still holds the corners.

 I remember then how hard it is to make light.
 I remember why for most of history families have gone to sleep with the sun -- in many times and places, according to the historian A. Roger Ekirch, people often fell asleep soon after sunset, woke in the small hours for an hour or two, and then slept again until morning.
 In those waking hours they might interpret dreams, or write poetry, or hold someone.